I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 - 2 collaborators

-- Basic validation
+- Basic field checks

 Enterprise